Xavix

 The XaviXPORT, sold as the Domyos Interactive System in Europe in Decathlon stores, is a fitness-based home video game console developed by Japanese company SSD Company Limited and released in the United States in 2004 during the sixth generation of video game consoles.
 The console uses cartridges and wireless controllers.
 The controllers are shaped like sports equipment (such as baseball bats or tennis rackets), with users' actions represented on the television screen through the use of sensors in the controllers.

-The manufacturer's suggested retail price for the XaviXPORT was USD $79.99 at launch.
+The manufacturer's suggested retail price for the XaviXPORT was US$79.99 at launch.
 However, the system has been officially sold as low as $19.99 bundled with tennis or bowling in their 2013 Spring Cleaning sale.
 In 2013, Xavix's social media sites went silent, but the ecommerce site remained up until 2017 when the official domain expired.

 Hardware

+Circuit board of a Xavix game cartridge.
+Unlike other video game systems, the processor (left COB) is part of the cartridge.

 The XaviXPORT was developed by eight engineers who worked on the Nintendo Entertainment System.
 The processors were built into the games themselves with the more basic games using the same 8-bit 6502 CPU as the NES.
 More advanced games were released using the 16-bit 65816 CPU, the same CPU on which the Ricoh 5A22, the CPU employed by the Super NES, was based.